 Roasting will always be my favorite way of cooking Brussels sprouts, but making them in a skillet is a close second.
 They’ll still get a little bit caramelized and the bitterness that so many people object to mellows out.
 And making sprouts in a skillet takes a lot less time than roasting them–no more than 10 minutes if they’re thinly sliced, compared to about 40 minutes in the oven.

-The year of Brussels sprouts has begun!Print this recipe
+The year of Brussels sprouts has begun!Print

 If you don’t have sesame oil, any oil with a high smoke point will work.